CNCKitchen/CetusMK3_RRF/README.md

 ## Holder
 Contains different holders to mount the adapter board and the new mainboard.
 Available versions:
 - Mellow Fly RRF E3 (and E3 Pro)
+## PrusaSlicer Profile
+Contains the PS profile with wich I did most of my prints.
+Created with PS2.4 Beta but should also be back-compatible.
 ## RRF Configuration
 Contains the configuration files for Reprap Firmware.
 - Created for RepRap Firmware 3.4